Washington Internship Program

 In addition to interviewing for – and securing – an internship placement, there are a number of steps students need to take before their internship begins.

-Selecting the internship course – several weeks before an internship begins the Washington Center will ask prospective interns to identify their top five choices for the class they will take during their internship.
-The form and a list of classes (along with course descriptions) can be accessed through the “Accepted Students” website.
-The Washington Center typically offers between 30-35 courses each semester.
+Selecting the internship course – several weeks before an internship begins the Washington Center will ask prospective interns to identify their top five choices for the evening class they will take during their internship.
+The form and a list of classes (along with course descriptions) will be provided to students.
+The Washington Center typically offers between 15-20 courses each semester.
 The Washington Center hires the faculty, who are professors and practitioners from the Washington, DC metropolitan region.
-The Washington Center estimates that students spend $50-$100 on books.
 The classes meet once a week, in the evening for 3 hours (6:30-9:30pm).
-All the classroom sites are within a short walking distance from a metro station.
-To be frank, the quality of the classes can be uneven.
-Some courses are exceedingly rigorous, while others clearly are not.
-Stockton students receive 4 credits for the course they take during the internship.
-However, they are transfer credits; this means that the credits can be used to satisfy graduation requirements, but the grade a student receives is not reflected in their Stockton GPA.

-Notifying Stockton offices – the Campus Liaison emails a list of interns to a number of Stockton University offices and departments, to notify them of the students who will be away for a semester (some of the offices are Student Records, Financial Aid, Academic Affairs, the Bursar’s Office, etc.).
+Notifying Stockton offices – the Campus Liaison emails a list of interns to a number of Stockton University offices and departments, to notify them of the students who will be away for a semester (some of the offices are Student Records, Financial Aid, Academic Affairs, the Bursar’s Office, Housing and Residence Life, etc.).

 What Happens During an Internship?